VIBE: Vector Index Benchmark for Embeddings: VIBE

+The eight OOD datasets comprise one text-retrieval dataset, three text-to-image retrieval datasets, two single-vector MIPS datasets obtained by reducing multi-vector retrieval, and two MIPS datasets derived from approximate-attention workloads (Table~\ref{tab:ood-datasets}).

+We create the HotpotQA--Harrier text-retrieval dataset from HotpotQA~\citep{yang2018hotpotqa}.
+Its queries are out of distribution because the Harrier model applies a retrieval prompt only to queries, which are also typically short questions, whereas the documents are longer passages.
+For ImageNet--ALIGN, we use the ALIGN model~\citep{jia2021scaling} to embed ImageNet images as corpus vectors and text from the ImageNet-Captions dataset~\citep{fang2022data} as query vectors.
+We also include subsets of the existing LAION and Yandex text-to-image datasets previously used to benchmark OOD ANN algorithms~\citep{simhadri2025results,chen2024roargraph}.

+For the multi-vector retrieval workloads, we apply MUVERA~\citep{jayaram2024muvera} and LEMUR~\citep{jaasaari2026lemur} to 128-dimensional ColBERTv2~\citep{santhanam2022colbertv2} embeddings of CQADupStack~\citep{hoogeveen2015cqadupstack}.
+These methods reduce multi-vector similarity search to single-vector MIPS, producing 5120-dimensional MUVERA vectors and 2048-dimensional LEMUR vectors.
+The resulting datasets are OOD because these reductions use different mappings for queries and documents.
+For the approximate attention workloads, we construct two datasets by extracting keys and queries from one selected attention head in each of two long-context language models: Yi-6B-200K and Llama-3-8B-Instruct-262k.
+These attention workloads are out of distribution because the models compute keys and queries using separate learned query and key projections~\citep{liu2024retrievalattention,mazare2025inference}.
+For details, see Appendix~\ref{sec:models-data-sources}.

-For all OOD datasets, we include a larger training sample from the query distribution to enable the development of new algorithms for the OOD setting.
-Currently, only the recent MLANN~\citep{hyvonen2022multilabel}, LoRANN~\citep{jaasaari2024lorann}, and RoarGraph~\citep{chen2024roargraph} methods use these query samples.
-MLANN and RoarGraph also require as input the nearest neighbors of the training queries from the corpus which we precompute and provide with the datasets.
+For each OOD dataset, we include a larger training sample from the query distribution, allowing query-distribution-aware methods to use information about the query distribution during index construction.
+Among the evaluated methods, the recent MLANN~\citep{hyvonen2022multilabel}, LoRANN~\citep{jaasaari2024lorann}, and RoarGraph~\citep{chen2024roargraph} methods use these query samples.
+MLANN and RoarGraph additionally require the exact nearest neighbors of the training queries in the corpus as input.
+We precompute and distribute these neighbors with the datasets.

-For the OOD datasets, we use a separate sample of 1000 points from the query distribution as the test queries.
-For in-distribution datasets, we sample 1000 points from the dataset and use the rest of the points as the corpus to build the vector indexes.
+For each OOD dataset, we use 1000 held-out test queries drawn from its query distribution.
+We quantify the distribution shift between each dataset's corpus and query distributions in Appendix~\ref{app:distribution_shift}; each dataset exhibits substantial distribution shift.